 Religious Education is an important part of the curriculum at Charlotte House.

 The girls develop an understanding and awareness of the beliefs, traditions and practices that are characteristic of the six major world religions.
-They are also encouraged to develop their own spiritual knowledge and understanding of life by reflecting on their own ideas and opinions whilst respecting those of others.
+They are also encouraged to develop their own spiritual knowledge and understanding of life by reflecting on their own thoughts and opinions whilst respecting those of others.